ablondin/blender-public/README.md

 The actual content is the following:

 - `minor-bob`, a character I used in my INF3135 class for the Winter 2016 semester.
 Bob is a minor that mines stones.
+Right now, there are two available animations: walking and jumping.
 - `race-car`, an animation of a car racing through a track.
 Note that the image used has been found on [Gamasutra](http://www.gamasutra.com/view/feature/6477/a_rational_approach_to_racing_game_.php?print=1)
+- `cubes`, a Blender file and a script that allows one to generate random pile of cubes with materials.
+- `plant`, another Blender project that allows one to generate fractal plants.

 ## License